 Be clear on the customer need.
 Subscription models must solve needs better than what’s currently available.
 If they don’t, customers will never sign up.

 Check every step of the customer journey.
-Do everything you can to make every interaction a great experience that keeps customers happy.
+Do everything you can to make every interaction a great experience which keeps customers happy.

 That’s a business model we can all subscribe to.

-Check out our guide to e-Commerce planning to look at more e-Commerce business approaches.
-See also our competitive strategy article which has more on the benefits that drive e-Commerce.
-Or contact us, if you’d like specific advice on how to set up subscription models for your business.
+Check out our e-Commerce planning guide for more e-Commerce business approaches.
+See also our competitive strategy article for more on e-Commerce benefits.
+Or get in touch, if you’d like specific advice on how to set up subscription models for your business.